thorsten/phpMyFAQ/API.md

 # REST API v3.0 for phpMyFAQ 4.0

+> This documentation will be migrated to the OpenAPI format during the 4.0 development cycle.

 phpMyFAQ offers interfaces to access phpMyFAQ installations with other clients like an iPhone App. phpMyFAQ includes a REST API and offers APIs for various services like fetching the phpMyFAQ version or doing a search against the phpMyFAQ installation.